A Chiastic Reconfiguration Of Isaiah 2-4

 Chapter 2 7 Their land is full of silver and gold; there is no end to their treasures.
 Their land is full of horses; there is no end to their chariots.

-In the end times, many outside Israel will worship demon gods, even though the whole world has been made fully aware of the One True God (Matthew 24:14).
-Isaiah here mocks idolatry, the common mode of worship of these demon gods.
+Many outside Israel will worship demon gods (see also Rev 22:15), even though the whole world has been made fully aware of the One True God (see Matthew 24:14).

-Chapter 2 9 So people will be brought low and everyone humbled— they cannot be forgiven.
+Chapter 2 8b They bow down to the work of their hands, to what their fingers have made.
+9 So people will be brought low and everyone humbled— they cannot be forgiven.

-Chiasmus 2: The wicked are humbled
+Chiasmus 2: The wicked are punished and the proud humbled (2:10-19)

 A1 2:10 The wicked hide from the presence of the Lord

-B1 2:11 The arrogant are humbled
+B1 2:11 The arrogant are punished

 X 2:12-16 The powerful are humbled

-B2 2:17-18 The arrogant are humbled
+B2 2:17-18 The arrogant are punished

 A2 2:19 The wicked hide from the presence of the Lord